Home / Undergraduate Application Guide / Undergraduate – University of Guelph

 Accessibility Services

-Student Accessibility Services help students who experience disabilities with full and equitable participation in academic life.
+Student Accessibility Services helps students who experience disabilities with full and equitable participation in academic life.
 We strive to create a barrier-free environment where all students can achieve their full potential.

 We encourage students who experience disabilities to register for accommodations with Student Accessibility Services.
 As part of the registration process, we will assign you an advisor who will meet with you to review your documentation and talk about appropriate accommodations and additional support.